kwabenasapong/openpldoc/manual/source/web_remote.rst

 The Web Remote
 ==============

-OpenLP gives you the ability to control the :ref:`creating_service`, send an :ref:`alerts`, search, add and display media from the :ref:`media-manager` using a remote computer, netbook or smartphone and a web browser.
-This could be useful for a nursery or daycare to display an :ref:`alerts` message or, use it as an interface to control the whole service away from the main computer.
-This could be useful for a guest speaker to control their own slides if needed.
+OpenLP gives you the ability to control the :ref:`creating_service`, You also have the ability to search for and add or display media from the your :ref:`media-manager` or send an :ref:`alerts`, using a remote computer, netbook or smartphone and a web browser.
+You can use the web remote as an interface to control the whole service away from the main computer or have the nursery or daycare send an :ref:`alerts` message to the projection screen.
+This could also be used for a guest speaker or worship team leader to control their own slides if needed.

 The first step is to make sure the Remote plugin is activated.
 You can accomplish this here: :ref:`plugin_list`.
 The second step is to configure the settings you